 Dimensions are represented on a drawing using on of the two systems, unidirectional or aligned.
 Title block tolerance do not apply to basic dimensions.
 Basic dimesnions are used to define or position tolerance zones.

 Units of Measure:

-Linear Dimensioning: Dimensioning from feature to feature is known as Chain Dimensioning.
-It is commonly used and easy to lay out.
-It does have possible consequences in the manufacturing of a part.
-Tolerances can accumulate, making the end product larger or smaller than expected.
+Baseline dimensions are multiple dimensions measured from the same baseline.
+Ordinate dimensions measure the perpendicular distance from an origin point called the datum to an element.
+These dimensions prevent escalating errors by maintaining accurate offsets of the features from the datum.
 The accuracy of the final product is determined by the dimensions on the drawing.
 If all the dimensions originate from a common corner of the part, the object will be accurate.
 This is refered to as Datum Dimensioning.
 Datum insure the tolerance or errors in manufacturing do not accumulate.

-Dimensioning Angles: Angled surface may be dimensioned using coordinate method to specify the two location distances of the angle.
+Angle dimensioning: Angled surface may be dimensioned using coordinate method to specify the two location distances of the angle.
 Angle surfaces may also be dimensioned using the angular method by specifying on location distance and the angle.

 Dimensioning Curved Features and Arcs: The arrow can be inside for small arcs.
 Small arcs do not need center marks.
 Arrow can be outside.
 Large arcs use center marks.
 Use a capital "R" for dimensioning arcs.
 A center line is a dark line composed of alternate long and short dashes, and is used to represent the axes of symetrical parts or to denote centers.
 Do not create a gap when the centerline crosses the part outline.
 A centerline must end with a long dash.